 BIOGRAPHY:

-Dale R. Patterson
+Dale Patterson

-A graduate of Ryerson University's journalism program, Patterson started his journalism career in 1975 as an editor at Broadcast News in Toronto.
-In 1988, after 12-and-a-half years as a sports editor and reporter at BN, the Toronto native moved to the print side of the service at The Canadian Press as an editor on the Business Information Wire (also known as The Canadian Press Information Network).
-In 1998, Patterson transferred to CP's Editorial Services Desk, where he writes and edits for Broadcast News, cable television and CP Online, the Internet service of The Canadian Press.
-To that, he added duties on the World Desk on March, 2008.
+A graduate of Ryerson University's journalism program, Patterson started his journalism career in October, 1974 as an editor in the sports department of The Canadian Press in Toronto.
+In September, 1975, he moved to the radio side of CP as an editor-reporter at Broadcast News in Toronto.
+In 1988, after 12-and-a-half years as a sports editor and reporter at BN, the Toronto native moved back to the print side at CP as an editor on the Business Information Wire (also known as The Canadian Press Information Network).

 Patterson first worked in broadcasting as an operator at CKFH Toronto in 1974-75, staying just long enough to witness the switchover from oldies to country.
-From 1985 to 1990, he hosted a weekend oldies show called "The Gold Mine" at CING-FM (FM 108) in Burlington, Ont.
+From 1985 to 1988 and again in 1990, he hosted a weekly oldies show called The Gold Mine at CING-FM (FM 108) in Burlington, Ont.
 He continued this weekly show at CFMU-FM in Hamilton, Ont. from 1992 to 1994.

-Patterson's first book, "What Time of Day Was That?", was published by Fitzhenry and Whiteside in February 2001 and is the culmination of an 11-year project.
+Patterson's first book, What Time of Day Was That?: History by the Minute, was published by Fitzhenry & Whiteside in February 2001 and was the culmination of an 11-year project.
 The book focuses on the time of day events took place in world history, what Patterson calls "the third dimension of history."
+In March 2013,

 Dale welcomes your e-mail here.